abalage/ansible_collection_elasticstack_podman/README.md

 If you plan to rename hosts you should:
 1. Create a new inventory entry for the host(s)
 2. Issue `ansible-playbook -i new_inventory playbook.yml --tags createdirs`
-3. Stop the pods (and the orphan systemd service units)
+3. Stop the pods (and remove the orphan systemd service units in /etc/systemd/system/ )
 4. Manually move the data from old persistend directories to the recently created.
 5. Redeploy but now use the new inventory

-### Limitations

-Some features are not planned, while othere are on the TODO list.

-- (not planned) No license management is implemented.
-- (todo) There is no automated SSL certificate creation implemented.
-See [Howto create SSL certs](#howtossl) below.
-- (todo) Stale or orphan systemd units are not cleaned up
-- (todo) Kibana uses the instance certificate and key for HTTPS.
-It is a security antipattern.

 ## Usage

+### Persistent volumes

+The persistent volumes of containers are located under two directories:

+- /var/src/containers/volume/
+- /var/src/containers/config/

+These directories are the de facto locations for such purposes at least on RHEL systems and derivatives (SELinux contexts).

+Configuration files are generated from templates.

 ### Example playbook